cryogars/density-models/README.md

 The dataset used in this study comes from thre sources:

-- SNOTEL Dataset: [SNOTEL data](https://www.nrcs.usda.gov/resources/data-and-reports/snow-and-climate-monitoring-predefined-reports-and-maps) was downloaded using the [metloom](https://metloom.readthedocs.io/en/latest/usage.html#snotel) Python package.
+- SNOTEL Dataset.
-- Global Seasonal Snow Classification: [Link to the dataset](https://nsidc.org/data/nsidc-0768/versions/1).
+- Global Seasonal Snow Classification.
-- Maine Snow Survey Data: [Link to the dataset](https://mgs-maine.opendata.arcgis.com/datasets/maine-snow-survey-data/explore).
+- Maine Snow Survey Data.

 </details>